 My initial reaction was, Where were the signs?
 I’d passed through a few other cities that also ban overnight parking, like Beverly Hills, and a couple small Northeast towns, and all of those cities posted very obvious signs indicating that overnight parking was banned.

-But more importantly, I refuse to pay money for violating an ordinance that I couldn’t possibly have known existed.
+But more importantly, I refused to pay money for violating an ordinance that I couldn’t possibly have known existed.
 In fact, it’s my belief that Providence’s overnight parking ban exists merely as a way to extort money from unsuspecting out-of-towners.

 Fortunately, I knew about the Fair Debt Collection Practices Act, a law that enables consumers who are being hounded by collection agencies to send them a letter informing them that you dispute the debt and you have no intention of paying.

 Once the agency receives this letter from you, they are legally required to stop contacting you.
 Their only recourse at that point, if they really want to force you to pay, is to file a lawsuit.
 Most agencies just don’t bother, especially if the amount in question is small.

 I fired off my letter to the collection agency informing them that I won’t be paying this ticket.
 Legally, the city could now sue me if they want, but that would be silly and probably create more of a PR black eye for them.

-UPDATE 7/15/15: Since this post has been attracting an influx of new visitors, here’s an update.
+UPDATE 2017: Since this post has been attracting an influx of new visitors, here’s an update.
 Every couple of years, I get a bill from a new collection agency that has acquired this “debt.”

 I send off the aforementioned letter informing them I don’t believe the debt is valid and have no plans to pay, and I never hear from them again.